 A Look at the Research

-As e-therapy solutions like iCBT and ABA software become more and more available, so is the research into their impacts on engagement.
+As e-therapy solutions like iCBT, physical therapy, occupational therapy, and ABA software become more and more available, so is the research into their impacts on engagement.

-Findings from the virtual care research indicates there are many ways to establish trusting, productive relationships with clients during online sessions.
+Findings from the virtual care research indicate many ways to establish trusting, productive relationships with clients during online sessions.
 For example, we can look at how speech-language e-therapy practitioners built on general psychological practices to create strong therapeutic bonds via teletherapy.

 - Getting To Know Your Client.
 Building personal connections is important in both F2F and virtual therapy settings.
 Speech and language pathologists (SLP) practitioners used e-therapy’s flexibility to their advantage when getting to know clients.
 This involved making themselves available on multiple channels such as text, instant message, and video, so their clients felt they were “on the same level” and could reach out to them on whatever means was most convenient – often the computer.